stellio-hub/stellio-docs/docs/user/authentication_and_authorization.md

 It is available under `/ngsi-ld/v1/entityAccessControl/{entityId}/attrs/specificAccessPolicy` and can be called with a `DELETE` request.

-## Application of rights in queries on entities

-For `/entities` and `temporal/entities` queries, we generally have the id of the entity which is the subject of the request (except for search, that is dealt with separately).
-To be able to apply security checks, we need to know if the user has the right to perform this operation as an individual (this is just a check on the existence of a relationship of a given type(s)), as a member of a group (the same kind of check but with one level of indirection) or as a (OAuth2) client.

-For `/entityOperations` queries, checks are applied on a per-entity basis.
-Trying to modify or delete an unauthorized entity is of course denied and is notified in the details of the response.

 ## Endpoints for rights management

-Stellio exposes endpoints that help in managing rights inside the context broker.
+Stellio exposes endpoints that help in managing rights on entities inside the context broker.

 ### Get authorized entites for the currently authenticated user